Art and Culture of Japan - Tokyo, Kyoto & The Seto Inland Sea

 What type of accommodation do we stay in?

 Generally we stay in 4 star western style hotels, often nearby a train station for convenience.
 Note we forgo quality for size sometimes, and vice versa.
-Twin rooms are very common in Japan, Double rooms can not always be guaranteed.
+Twin rooms are very common in Japan.
+Double rooms can not always be guaranteed.

 What cost should I expect?

-As at January 2025 with current prices is $13999.00 – $14999 per person twin share, excluding international airfares.
+As at June 2025 with current prices is $13999.00 – $14999 per person twin share, excluding international airfares.

 A single supplement is previously been around $2500.00 – $3000.00